 As biological beings, we are motivated by nature with a wide variety of chemical signals from our body in order to ensure the survival of the individual and the species.
 When you are hungry, your brain tells your stomach to increase hunger pains to motivate you to fill your belly.
 The survival of the species is just as basic.
 Hormones start racing around the human body at the time when a human reaches reproductive maturity.
 Without these strong chemical motivators, both the individual and the species would wither and die.

-But it’s not all just chemicals forcing us to eat and reproduce; there is another strong motivator which keep us coming back for more: pleasure.
+But it’s not all just chemicals forcing us to eat and reproduce.
+There is another strong motivator which keep us coming back for more: pleasure.
 We don’t merely eat to stop the hunger pains; we enjoy the smell and taste of a delicious meal.
 And that Wow! moment at the end of a good roll in the sheets is all just a massive chemical reward for our brains.
 That great feeling is the brain telling us ‘Great meal!
 You get to live another day’ or ‘Thanks for your contribution to the gene pool!’
 And the reward is what keeps us coming back for more and more.

 The Straight Dope

 The chemical messenger that brings us all that joy is called dopamine.
 When the brain is stimulated by addictive drugs like cocaine, amphetamines, or alcohol, it pumps out 10 times more dopamine than usual.
 Dopamine also rushes through the brain of a gambler when he or she is risking great losses for great gains.
 This feeling is often called ‘gambler’s high’ or ‘gambler’s rush.’
-In addition to the financial reward you receive for a good win, there is also the brain’s reward system kicking in.
-And with any human activity involving pleasure, there is always the potential for overindulgence and possible addiction.
+And that rush can be the start for someone to become addicted to gambling.

 Your First High